Log in or Sign up

 vibe: 2 | quality: 4.25 | service: 2.5 | selection: 4.5 | food: 3.5 | $

 Update from 4/13.
 I now work almost right across the street from the Cafe, so it's inevitable that I would stop in on occasion.
 Not much change in the pros and cons here, though the current ownership seems to be making more of an effort to keep the place cleaned up.
 It's still a pretty divey looking place, and with their reputation for cheap drinks, you can pretty much guess the clientele make-up here (lot of younger and older folk here to get trashed on cheap drinks).
 On the other hand, the tap list just gets better and better, which strikes me as just odd for a place like this.
 Nevertheless, last time I was there, the tap list included Pelican Kiwanda Cream ale, Hop Stoopid, RPM, Hop Venom and Suge Knite.
-Prices for craft beer are as low as I've seen them in Oregon as well (cheater glass/shaker glass of Hop Venom for $3.50).
+Prices for craft beer are as low as I've seen them in Oregon as well (cheater glass/shaker glass of Hop Venom for $3.50 during happy hour).
 They also have access to a number of sports programs, and with a considerable number of flat screen TV's to show them on.
 That being said, I tried calling the cafe last night to see if it might be possible to get a growler of Hop Venom to go.
 I had to repeat myself several times, as the waitress had no idea what I was talking about, having (apparently) never heard the term growler before (in Tupelo Ms., that would be no surprise, but in Eugene Oregon???).
 Sigh... one just has to take the good with the bad here I'm afraid.
-The cafe also runs daily specials on food, and much to my shock, the half dozen .50 tacos I ordered on Thursday weren't half bad.
+The cafe also runs daily specials on food, and much to my shock, the half dozen .50 tacos I ordered on Wednesday weren't half bad (I go almost every Wednesday now).
 So 6 tacos and a glass of hop venom for $6.50?.
 I just can't say no to that.
 End of update.

 Stopped by the other day following a visit to Eugene City Brewery.
 While I thought the beer selection decent, it was hard to get by the atmosphere/vibe of this place.